ptarmiganlabs/butler/butler-docs/docs/install-config.md

 * As of right now the MQTT connections are not secured by certificates or passwords.
 For use within a controlled network that might be fine, but nonetheless something to keep in mind.
 Adding certificate based authentication (which MQTT supports) would solve this.

-* Butler uses various node.js modules from npm.
+* Butler uses various node.js modules from [npm](https://www.npmjs.com/).
 If conserned about security, you should review these dependencies and decide whether there are issues in them or not.
 Same thing with Butler itself - while efforts have been made to make Butler secure, you need to decide for yourself whether the level of security is enough for your use case.

+    Butler is from time to time (not continuously as this point) checked for security vulnerabilities by using [NPS](https://nodesecurity.io/opensource), as of Butler 2.0 no security issues are reported by NPS.

 # Configuration